-The proposed Plan Amendment supports urban infill redevelopment by facilitating a high-density development in Gainesville's downtown urban core.
+The proposed FLUM Amendment, proposed concurrent to this rezoning, supports urban infill redevelopment by facilitating a high-density development in Gainesville's downtown urban core.
 The resultant redevelopment will fill in a piece of land in urbanized Gainesville in a way that demonstrates its full potential.
 The site is currently developed with single-story, aged concrete block structures and surface-level parking lots.